Enalean/tuleap-documentation-en/languages/en/installation-guide/docker/images-configuration.rst

 Docker images configuration
 ===========================

-This section covers the configuration details that applies to both images. |br|
+This section covers the configuration details that applies to both images.

 If you want the default configuration you can go to verify the image authencity.

 .. _docker-environment-variables: